-Mr S had a defined benefit armed forces occupational pension following his time in military service.
-He also had another occupational pension with a private provider.
-He met up with Caledonian's representative in the UK where he was resident.
+Mr S met up with Caledonian's representative in the UK.
 He signed the pre-populated documentation that he was given.
 Mr S had no financial expertise.
 He wasn't an experienced or sophisticated investor, nor was he a high net worth individual.
 Mr S was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
-He thought Caledonian was acting in his best interests and was told that his military pension wouldn't make anything and would lose more each year that it stayed where it was.
+He thought Caledonian was acting in his best interests.

-Mr S signed the pre-completed paperwork in July 2012.
-The new SIPP was set up in August 2012 and the investments were processed by Options in October 2012.
+Mr S signed the pre-completed paperwork in June 2012.
+The new SIPP was set up in July 2012 and the investments were processed by Options in or around October 2012.
 The investments into which Mr S' money went are held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').